eclarke/swga/README.md

   - Low total binding to background genome
 - Score each set based on certain binding metrics and allows exploration of high-scoring sets via output to common formats.

+## Installation
+Follow the installation instructions [here](https://github.com/eclarke/swga/wiki/Installation)

 ## Using SWGA

-Follow the installation instructions [here](https://github.com/eclarke/swga/wiki/Installation), then visit [Quick Start](https://github.com/eclarke/swga/wiki) to get started!
+Follow the guide on our Wiki/[Quick Start](https://github.com/eclarke/swga/wiki) to get started!

+## Updates
+New features and bugfixes are released all the time.
+To update, simply follow steps 3-5 on the [installation instructions](https://github.com/eclarke/swga/wiki/Installation).